markwise/react-create-form/README.md

 // error: Field must be 5 characters.
 ```

 Most rules have 1 argument, which corresponds to $1.
-Additional arguments will be $2, $3, ...etc if they exist.
+Additional arguments will be $2...$5 if they exist.

 ```javascript
 rules.between(3, 7)('$label must be a number between $1 and $2.')